Adult-use legalization was passed in New Jersey in 2020 by the largest landslide in history, with 69% of voters in favor of cannabis.

-July 2020 | IIPR completes $35MM acquisition of Curaleaf’s 111K sq.ft. cultivation
+July 2020 | IIPR completed its $35MM acquisition of Curaleaf’s 111K sq.ft. cultivation

-June 2020 | Acreage completes NJ medical acquisition for $10MM+ assumption of debt
+June 2020 | Acreage completed its NJ medical acquisition for $10MM+ assumption of debt

-May 2020 | AWH enters agreement to acquire Green Leaf Compassionate Center
+May 2020 | AWH completed its acquisition of Green Leaf Compassionate Center for $16.3MM

 If you have the opportunity to invest in a New Jersey operation, you almost can't lose.
 Nearly a billion dollars of capital will ultimately be required in this desirable market.
 The play is with proven operators, who will provide the highest ROI in the near-term future.
 The challenge here will be in valuation and structuring.